usedhondacivic/ECE-4760-POV-Display/index.md

 Given the speeds that our display rotates at, safety was a major concern.
 A 13 inch arm rotating 30 times a second has a tip speed of well over 100 mph, and a component flying off could injure someone.
 Ultimately, any project of this variety comes with some degree of risk.
 It is our job as engineers to ensure the risk is within an acceptable range.
 We achieved this through careful design and testing.

 To lower risk we complied with all known good practices for designing high acceleration devices.
 By ensuring that all connections and components were able to resist much greater forces than our system generated, we brought the chance of malfunction close to zero.
 In case we failed to consider some variable, we conducted many test spin ups using safety glasses and in areas where no students were in the line of fire.
 Only once we had confirmed that the system was robust did we begin testing without safety glasses.
 We continued to check the system for loose components before activating the motor, and never ran the motor when the system was damaged.

-Conclusions
-* *Analyse your design in terms of how the results met your expectations.
-What might you do differently next time?*
-* *How did your design conform to the applicable standards?*
-* *Intellectual property considerations.*
-    * *Did you reuse code or someone else's design?
-Did you use any of Altera's IP?*
-    * *Did you use code in the public domain?*
-    * *Are you reverse-engineering a design?
-How did you deal with patent/trademark issues?*
-    * *Did you have to sign non-disclosure to get a sample part?*
-    * *Are there patent opportunites for your project?*

 # Conclusions